Growth and Welfare Under Endogenous Lifetime

 Date Written: March 01, 2017

-We study the role of endogenous healthcare choices by households to extend their expected lifetimes on economic growth and welfare in a decentralized overlapping generations economy with the realistic feature that households' savings are held in annuities.
+We study the role of endogenous healthcare choices by households to extend their expected lifetimes on economic growth and welfare in a decentralized overlapping generations economy with the realistic feature that households’ savings are held in annuities.
 We characterize healthcare spending in the decentralized market equilibrium and its effects on economic growth.
-We then identify the moral-hazard effect in healthcare investments when annuity rates are conditioned on average mortality and explain the conditions under which it will lead to over-investment in healthcare.
+We identify the moral-hazard effect in healthcare investments when annuity rates are conditioned on average mortality and explain the conditions under which this leads to over-investment in healthcare.
 Moreover, we specify the general equilibrium effects and macroeconomic repercussions associated with this moral-hazard effect.
-Calibrating our model to OECD data, we find that the moral-hazard effect may be substantial and implies sizeable welfare losses of approximately 1.5%.
-At a more general level, our study suggests that welfare improvements from longevity increases may be quite lower than sometimes assumed when considered in planner economies.
+In a numerical simulation of our model with OECD data, we find that the moral-hazard effect may be substantial and implies sizeable welfare losses of approximately 1.5%.
+At a more general level, our study suggests that welfare improvements from longevity increases may be lower than suggested when considered in planner economies.

 Keywords: annuities, economic growth, endogenous longevity, healthcare expenditures, healthcare technology, moral hazard, pension systems, welfare analysis

 JEL Classification: O400, I100, J100